-The ISP for the Amatole - Kei area of the WMA was developed in five stages as follows:
+The ISP for the Fish to Sundays ISP was developed in five stages, as follows:

-- i) Determining the current status of water resource management and relevant water resource management issues and concerns in the Amatole Kei catchment areas.
-This was achieved through interviews with individual members of DWAF's RO in Cradock, King William's Town, East London and Port Elizabeth and by collating information from the NWRS, WMA reports, Water Resource Situation Assessment (WRSA) reports and other catchment study reports.
-The following topics were discussed with Regional Office staff and their issues and concerns documented:

-- Water Situation

-- Resource Protection

-- Water Use

-- Water Reconciliation

-- Water Infrastructure

-- Monitoring and Information

-- Water Management Institutions

-- Co-operative Governance

-- Planning Responsibilities.

-A starter document of the identified issues and concerns was produced as a discussion document for the first workshop.

-- ii) The first workshop was held with attendees from the Regional Office, the Integrated Water Resource Planning (IWRP) Chief Directorate of the Department as well as the consulting team.
-The workshop focussed on the lists of general issues in the ISP area as well as area-specific issues.
-The issues were clarified and refined during the workshop.
-Strategies were discussed and developed to address the issues. - iii) The third stage involved the preparation of the second workshop document to be used for refining strategies to address the various issues and concerns, during the second workshop. - iv) The fourth stage was the second workshop.
-During this workshop the overall management of the water resources in the ISP area was discussed along with the ISP management strategies and the relevant issues and concerns.
-The priorities and responsibilities for carrying out the strategies were identified.
-First workshop attendees were again involved, as were representatives of several DWAF Head Office Directorates.

-v) The fifth stage was the finalisation of the ISP document.
+- Determining the current status of water resource management and relevant water resource management issues and concerns in the ISP area.
+The current status, as well as issues and concerns relating to water resource management in the Fish to Sundays ISP area, were identified through individual interviews held with the relevant personnel of the Eastern Cape Regional Office in Port Elizabeth, Cradock and King Williams Town and by collating information from the NWRS, WMA reports, Water Resources Situation Assessment (WRSA) report, water services development plans (WSDPs) and other catchment study reports.
+Issues and concerns relating to the individuals' areas of expertise were identified.
+A starter document of the identified issues and concerns was produced as a discussion document for the first workshop. - ii) The first workshop was held with attendees from the Southern Cluster, and the Integrated Water Resources Planning (IWRP) Chief Directorate of the Department as well as the consulting team.
+The workshop focussed on the general issues in the ISP area as well as the area-specific issues.
+These issues were clarified and refined during the workshop. - iii) The third stage involved the preparation of the starter document for the second workshop, which contained draft strategies to address the identified issues and concerns. - The fourth stage was the second workshop.
+During this workshop, the overall management of the water resources in the catchment was discussed along with the ISP management strategies and the relevant issues and concerns.
+The priorities and responsibilities of carrying out the strategies were identified.
+Attendees of the first workshop were again involved, as were representatives of several DWAF Head Office directorates. - v) The fifth stage was the finalisation of the ISP document.

-As can be deduced from the above this ISP document was prepared internally within the Department, and captures the Department's perspectives.
+As can be deduced from the above this ISP was prepared internally within the Department, and captures the Department's perspectives.
 Once approved by DWAF Management, it is intended that the Regional Office will make the ISP available to Water User Associations (WUAs), Water Service Providers (WSPs), Water Service Authorities (WSAs) and other forums for discussion and comment.
-These comments will be considered and worked into later versions of the ISP.
-By adopting this procedure this ISP becomes a working document, which will be progressively updated and revised by DWAF.
-Public participation forms part of the CMS process, for which the ISP serves as a foundation.
+These comments will be considered and incorporated into later versions of the ISP.
+Adopting this procedure means that this ISP becomes a working document, which will be progressively updated and revised by DWAF.
+Public participation forms part of the CMS process, for which the ISP serves as a foundation (as noted in section 1.5.
+Also see the Implementing the ISP Strategy, Strategy 14.1).

 The ISP does not formulate all the details pertaining to every strategy but provides a suggested framework for each strategy around which the details will be developed by the responsible authority.
-Where relevant and readily available, certain details have been included in the strategies.
+Relevant and readily available details have however been included where possible.
 The responsible authority for the further development of each strategy is indicated.
-This is predominantly the Regional Office, which remains responsible for involving the relevant DWAF directorates.
+For the most part this is the Regional Office, which remains responsible for involving the relevant DWAF directorates.
+References for this ISP can be found in Appendix 1.